CoopersDigitalProduction/bruno-mikoski/README.md

   - Related projects section (based on tags, filled with random projects if needed)
 - Regularly backup your content and theme files

-For any questions or issues, please refer to the project documentation or contact the maintainer.
+For any questions or issues, please contact us at coopers@coopers.digital